sgerhardt/JBay/README.md

 These items can be obtained by enrolling in the eBay developers program.

+Import the project into Eclipse and add the jars to the project's build path.

 Once the jars are added to your Java Build Path, modify the applicationId variable to hold your API key found at JBay\src\Models\EbayCommonModel.java

 TODO:
 1. Add ability to request a set number of results